daniraymundo/landing-page/README.md

 # Live Preview
 View my landing page output <a href="https://daniraymundo.github.io/landing-page/">here</a>.
+<p><strong>I've noticed that this only looks fine when viewing at around 67% zoom or less in most browsers.
+I have yet to learn about responsive web design and using the right units.
+I'll revisit this once I do, but that's the workaround for now.</strong></p>

 # Reference image
 <p> This is the reference image: </p>